oscal-compass/community/MEMBERSHIP.md

 To become a project Member, you must meet the following requirements:

 * You have made **multiple contributions** to the project or community.
-Contributions must include, but are not limited to:
+Contributions may include, but are not limited to:
-  * Authoring or reviewing PRs on GitHub with at least **one merged (substantial) PR**.
-The PR(s) must demonstrate an ongoing and active commitment, for example:
+  * Authoring or reviewing PRs on GitHub.
-    * A single issue that has taken several weeks of driving consensus.
-    * A larger number of smaller PRs over several weeks to months.
-    * A smaller number of complex or technical PRs that required working with community members to resolve an issue.
   * Filing or commenting on issues on GitHub.
   * Contributing to community discussion, for example, meetings or on Slack.
 * You have been sponsored by **two Maintainers**. **Note the following requirements for sponsors**:
   * Sponsors must have close interactions with the prospective member - e.g. code/design/proposal review, coordinating on issues, etc.
+  * One of the sponsors should be from a **core** OSCAL-Compass project.
   * Sponsors must be from multiple member companies to demonstrate integration across community.

 If you have met these expectations and wish to become an established member, you can be nominated by a contributor, or you can nominate yourself.
 To nominate a contributor or yourself: